dmytrostriletskyi/diagrams-as-code/README.md

 * Programming languages and frameworks.
 * And other generic things such as C4.

-Basically, with the project, you just define set of resources, compose them into groups and/or clusters and set a relationship, anything else is done under the hood.
+Basically, with the project, you just define set of resources, compose them into groups and/or clusters and set relationships, anything else is done under the hood.

 ## Getting Started